icewatch-io/Icebox/README.md

 We don't run around with computers in our heads yet.
 For now, Icebox is a suite of tools to monitor physical and logical networks and alert you about intrusions or lapses in defenses.
 It's an IDS with a fancy name, and it's proud of that.

 Icebox is designed to be deployed on a Raspberry Pi, but you could probably run it in a VM.
-It is likely not compatible with Docker containers as multiple modules depend on raw network access to log broadcast and multicast traffic.
+It is likely not compatible with Docker containers as multiple ice cubes depend on raw network access to log broadcast and multicast traffic.

 ## Ice Cubes